 F = Farewell

-This is the not so fun part; saying good-bye.
-You immediately think of all the people you want to tell good-bye.
+This is the not-so-fun part; saying goodbye.
+You immediately think of all the people you want to say goodbye to.
 An article I just read on this topic stated to rank your friends, which sounds harsh, but I do think is a good idea.
 Don’t forget to say “Good-bye” to places and things as well.
 This may sound strange, but it really helps to bring closure.
 This one is important for kids as well.
 Plan these “events” on a calendar so you get them in.
 I’ll write more on this later this week…so much you can do to help your kids here.

 T = Think Destination